NKI-AI/direct/paper.md

     \label{eq:eq4}
 \end{equation}

 Conventional approaches employed for solving \eqref{eq:eq4} include Compressed Sensing algorithms (CS) [@1614066; @1580791; @Lustig2007], SENSE [@Pruessmann1999], and GRAPPA [@Griswold2002].
-Deep Learning-based imaging inverse problem solvers have shown to outperform these conventional techniques by outputting reconstructed images with higher fidelity from highly sub-sampled $k$-space measurements [@Knoll2020; @arxiv.2109.08618; @LONNING201964].
+Deep learning-based imaging inverse problem solvers have shown to outperform these conventional techniques by outputting reconstructed images with higher fidelity from highly sub-sampled $k$-space measurements [@Knoll2020; @arxiv.2109.08618; @LONNING201964].

 # Functionality
-DIRECT stores PyTorch MRI datasets and data-loaders, multiple retrospective sub-sampling schemes, MRI-related transforms and evaluation metrics, and several state-of-the-art DL [baselines](#baselines-stored) that can be applied to the task of solving the inverse problem of Accelerated Parallel MRI Reconstruction which make it a perfect tool for research in this domain.
-Besides the currently implemented methods and already-stored baselines, the user can easily incorporate into DIRECT their own code following the current implementations.
+DIRECT stores PyTorch MRI datasets and data-loaders, multiple retrospective sub-sampling schemes, MRI-related transforms and evaluation metrics, and several state-of-the-art DL [baselines](#baselines-stored) that can be applied to the task of solving the inverse problem of Accelerated Parallel MRI Reconstruction, which make it a perfect tool for research in this domain.
+In addition to the currently implemented methods and already-stored baselines, the user can easily incorporate into DIRECT their own code following the current implementations.

 DIRECT also allows for easy and flexible experimentation.
-For an experiment the user simply needs to define a configuration file which comprises the experiment parameters.
+For an experiment, the user simply needs to define a configuration file that comprises the experiment parameters.
 See [Configuration File](#configuration-file) below for a configuration file template.
 DIRECT can be employed for training and/or validating models on multiple machines and GPUs as it is integrated with PyTorch's `torch.distributed` module and NVIDIA's cuDNN [@chetlur2014cudnn].